raphaelreimann/fridays-for-future-paderborn-theme/README.md

-# Fridays for Future Paderborn Theme

-Custom Wordpress Theme for Fridays for Future Paderborn
+# This is the Wordpress installation for Fridays for Future Paderborn 👋